EDENLAYN-D-MINACCI/ecommerce-django/README.md

 - The [ipinfo API](https://github.com/ipinfo/python) is used to enter automatically the customer's delivery address from their IP
 - The *card hover effect* is derived from [Florian Kutschera](https://medium.com/@Florian/freebie-google-material-design-shadow-helper-2a0501295a2d) blog post on medium
 - The foundation of the app is based on [Dennis Ivanov](https://www.youtube.com/watch?v=_ELCMngbM0E&list=PL-51WBLyFTg0omnamUjL1TCVov7yDTRng) video series
+- The [ipinfo API](https://github.com/ipinfo/python) is used to automatically fill the shipping address form, based on the location of the customer's IP address

 # Demo:
 <p align="center">